-If you have an interest in permaculture, it is likely that you have encountered the concept of a fruit tree guild.
+If you have an interest in permaculture, you have probably encountered the concept of a fruit tree guild.

 If you are new to permaculture, the fruit tree guild is definitely something you need to learn about as it is a key component of the permaculture philosophy.